-Compass Recovery College is an organisation based in Reading, Berkshire, UK.
+Compass Recovery College is an organisation based in Reading, Berkshire, UK, commissioned by Reading Borough Council.
 We are focused on the message that recovery from mental health challenges is both likely and possible with the right tools.

-We provide free courses and social groups for anyone in the area over 18 who may be affected directly or indirectly by mental ill health.
-So whether you are suffering yourself, or perhaps you are a carer or a family member who would like to know more about mental health.
-However you are affected, we can help.
+We provide free courses and social groups for anyone in the area aged 18 or over who may be affected directly or indirectly by mental ill health.
+So whether you are suffering yourself, or perhaps you are a carer or a family member who would like to know more about mental health, we can help.

 With courses about specific diagnoses, general concepts or coping strategies, delivered by staff and peer support volunteers with lived experience of mental health challenges, we hope you'll find the way we do things refreshingly different .

-We also run courses and groups to encourage creativity, such as pottery, art groups and our allotment.
-We even have volunteering opportunities at the popular Caversham Court Tea Kiosk during the warmer months.
+Alongside our more educational sessions, we run courses and groups to encourage creativity, such as pottery, art groups and our allotment.
+During the warmer months, we also offer volunteering opportunities at the popular and scenic Caversham Court Tea Kiosk; this is fun as well as a great way to develop employability skills.

-With several social groups happening every week too, there's always something happening to help support you in living your best life.
-Whatever that may look like right now.
+With several social groups happening every week, there's always something happening to help support you in living your best life, whatever that may look like right now.

 Come along to one of our Info & Reg days to get registered and find out more about what courses and events might suit your needs.
-(Refer to our calendar)
+(For dates and times refer to our calendar)

 A Safe Space